zl2024525/SlitherGasAnalyzer/README.md

 ### Contract Analysis
 * On the "Contract Analysis" page, upload one or more Solidity contract files(*.sol).
 * Click the "Start Analysis" button.
 The tool will analyze the contracts, detect Gas-wasting patterns, calculate Gas costs, and display the results.
-* The results include Gas consumption analysis, issue statistics (presented as a pie chart and a table), and optimization suggestion.
+* The results include Gas consumption analysis, issue statistics (presented as a pie chart and a table), and optimization suggestions.

 ### Analysis History
 * Navigate to the "History" page in the sidebar.
 Here, you can view a list of past analysis results.